jonlawley/VlcDriver/README.md

 ## Installation

 Solution was written in and compiles and builds in Visual Studio 2013 .Net 4.5 and has been tested in Visual Studio 2015 RC.
 Nuget will handle installation of libraries.

+## Mono
+I've taken quite some time to ensure this project will work on Mono.
+This has been tested on Ubuntu 14.04, Mono JIT compiler version 4.0.3 and MonoDevelop 5.9.5.
+You will need to use the "Add-in Manager" to add the mono nuget repo which is (http://mrward.github.com/monodevelop-nuget-addin-repository/4.0/main.mrep).

+On Mono, one slight difference is the requirement to specify the location of VLC install manually.
+Typically this is:

+			var driver = new VlcDriver();
+			driver.VlcExePath = new FileInfo("/usr/bin/vlc");

+Also remember Unix file paths and different too too!

+            var job = VlcDriver.CreateVideoJob();
+            job.InputFile = new FileInfo(@"/home/input.avi");
+            job.OutputFile = new FileInfo(@"/home/Output.avi");

 ## Tests